Burnsedia/burnsedia.github.io/src/content/blog/cyberpunk_manifesto.md

 ## IV.
 Open Source: Capitalism Perfected

--   Open source is capitalism without gatekeepers.
+-   Open source is a true free-market without gatekeepers.
 -   Value comes from what you create and share --- not what you hoard.
 -   Profit is honest: from service, hosting, customization, not artificial scarcity.
--   Linux, Python, PostgreSQL, Kubernetes, Godot: the backbone of real freedom.
+-   Linux, Python, PostgreSQL, Sqlite , Ollama, PGP: the backbone of real freedom.

 ## V. Optimism

 -   Privacy is no longer "weird" --- it's responsible.
 -   Linux is mainstreaming --- Steam Deck, Android, servers.
+-   Event PewDiePie switched to Arch Linux, this is proof that Linux, Open Source and Self Hosting is ready for the mainstream.
 -   Open source is winning, even when corporations fight it.
 -   Decentralization is alive in federated systems, even if small.
 -   The counterculture is growing.